 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 450D and Canon EOS 760D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the 760D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 450D does not offer wifi capability.
+In contrast, the 450D does not provide wifi capability.

-Both the 450D and the 760D have been discontinued, but can regularly be found used on eBay.
+Both the 450D and the 760D have been discontinued, but can regularly be found used on ebay.
 The 450D was replaced by the Canon 500D, while the 760D was followed by the Canon 77D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is the Canon 450D better than the Canon 760D or vice versa?
 The listing below highlights the relative strengths of the two models.